wihoho/wihoho.github.io/_posts/2017-06-11-team-geek-notes.md

     * everyone has a strong sense of ownership and responsibility for the product's success
     * leaders really listen to the team

-* Make certain that all information is available to as manya people as possible in project documentation
+* Make certain that all information is available to as many people as possible in project documentation

 * Channels of communications
     * Mission statement